PicksPeng/SimuQ/README.md

 To run through IBM Quantum, you must obtain an API token from [IBM](https://quantum-computing.ibm.com/).

 The examples are TODO.

-### dReal solver

-The default solver of SimuQ is based on [SciPy](https://scipy.org/)'s least square solver.
-Other SMT solvers are also supported in SimuQ compiler, like dReal.

-To try dReal solver, please refer to [installation of dReal4](https://github.com/dreal/dreal4), and enable the solver by

 ```bash
 pip install simuq[dreal]